-Well, why not!
-But seriously, this is a question I have not heard asked much… if at all(1) Debates mostly focus on whose God is best, the nature of God, or does God even existence.
-Asking “why do we believe in God” is more of a zoological approach to this issue.
-That is the place to begin; after all, we are animals first.
+Why God?
+I have not heard this question asked much… if at all.
+Debate focuses mostly on whose God is true, the nature of God, or does God even exist.
+I suppose asking “Why do we believe in God” is a zoological inquiry of sorts.
+That is the place to begin… After all, we are animals first.

-I’ve long see the God idea as an emergent property of our social need for leadership, i.e., ‘alpha male’, the decider.
-All social primate groups have some individual serving this unifying role.
-Being a thinking ape, it is natural that we would image the existence of a super-leader in a super-home (heaven).
-Being social apes, it is also nature that we’d enjoy gathering to share the experience.
-A recent article in Science News, Connected at church, happy with life, offered some support for the why of it all.
+I’ve long regarded the God idea as an emergent property (p.121) of our social need for leadership, i.e., an alpha male.
+Most, if not all, social animals have some member serving this unifying role.
+Being thinking apes, it is natural to imagine the existence of an alpha-leader God in his alpha-home Heaven.
+As social apes, we also enjoy gathering to share in the believing experience.
+Google [Science Connected at church, happy with life] for research on this.

-Here are a few excerpts from the article that caught my eye…
+Here are a few excerpts that caught my eye

 Researchers have long noted that religious people report higher levels of happiness and well-being than nonreligious folk.
 Lim and Putnam offer a rare glimpse, based on telephone surveys of a national sample of 1,915 adults in 2006 and 2007, of how religion improves quality of life.
 “Our evidence shows that it is not really going to church and listening to sermons or praying that makes people happier, but making church-based friends and building social networks there,” Lim says.